MKelm/pcms-guestbook/readme.txt

 This module was tested with php5 and mysql4/5.
 Although papayaCMS offers native support for postre sql, I had no opportunity to test it on such a database or on any other rdbms.
 Sorry, but let me know if it's working on any other system.

+Update mk-1.3 (12.05.2008):
+- New class structure, added output class
+- New guestbook entries teaser box
+- Show / hide edit formular by configuration
+- Added language dependend content captions
+- Use surfer data if logged in to get user name and email
+- Some smaller optimizations, commentations and so forth

 Update mk-1.2 (16.04.2008):
 - papaya CMS 5.0 rc1 compatibility